onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 This action brings up the **Datasets** modal, where you can assign a dataset status to your file or directory.
-Datasets are files or directories that space users identify as meaningful data collections to them.
-To read more about the functionality of the Datasets head over to this [page][5].
+Datasets are files or directories that space users identify as meaningful data collections to them, as described in [this chapter][datasets].

 ![screen-feature-datasets][]